 - 14 HEALTH AND FOOD HAZARDS IN MONSOON

 The purpose of this Monsoon Safety Plan Construction site is to provide guide line to encounter seen and unseen hazards in the Monsoon seasons.

-Here are some safety tips to encounter the hazards during monsoon.
+Here are some safety tips to encounter the hazards during the monsoon.

 MONSOON PREPAREDNESS AT CONSTRUCTION SITE

-The general precautions for monsoon season at construction site are listed below:
+The general precautions for monsoon season at the construction site are listed below:

 Provide preventive measures and guidance to project management, employees, contractor employees, and visitors.
 It focuses on the Loss/ damage control measures and the management systems in mitigation and prevention.

 - Slips and falls